jeremymuller/Sha-Bang-Modules/README.md

 *An animated panel visualizer.
 Small panel version of Photron.*

+- `Initialize` will set the colors in a quadrant of Purple, Blue, Aqua, and Red.
+- `Randomize` will randomize all colors.

 ##### RIGHT-CLICK MENU:
 - `Processing rate` (for those with slower CPUs).
 Keep in mind, if you slow the processing rate down, it'll help your CPU but the animation will also slow down.
 - `Mode` color or black & white.